All Episodes

 John Durham made that abundantly clear.

-Whether you're a Democrat, Republican, Libertarian, Green Party, what have you, the FBI leadership team completely failed on purpose.
+Everybody knows that, whether you're a Democrat, Republican, Libertarian, Green Party, what have you.

-And the worst part of it all is, John Durham admitted, there's no fix yet.
+And the worst part of it all is, John Durham admitted there's no fix yet.

-He's recommended some things that should be done, a lot of what we had in our House Intelligence Report in 2017-18.
+He's recommended some things that should be done, a lot of what we had in our House intelligence report in 2017, 18, but those things haven't been executed.

 I find that to be one of the most offensive statements to ever come out of the FBI.

-And now you're saying had you had the fixes that the House Intel Committee put forward, you wouldn't have covered up the corruption you corrupt covered up.
+And now you're saying had you had the fixes that the House Intel Committee put forward, you wouldn't have covered up the corruption you covered up.

 It's just another political headline from a law enforcement body, the FBI, that nukes any credibility that that institution has.